 Activated carbon filtration uses a layer of activated carbon to absorb impurities and contaminants and extract them from the water.

-The carbon particles each provide a large surface area of pores to filter out harmful impurities (6).
+The carbon particles provide a large surface area of pores to filter out harmful impurities.

 7. Granulated Carbon

 These filters use tiny granules of carbon to purify your water.
-Granulated carbon has a smaller surface area compared to activated carbon and is, therefore, less effective.
+Granulated carbon has a smaller surface area than activated carbon, making it less effective.

-They will remove the same kinds of contaminants as their block counterparts.
+They will remove the same contaminants as their larger counterparts.
 Water pressure has a significant influence on its effectiveness.

 - Less effective.